ajayranwa/Sending-Emails-With-Python/README.md

     ```javascript
     pip3 install > r.txt
     ```
-  * Change your account credentials and other details in Constants Class
+  * Change your account credentials and other details in Constants Class (_Changes are compulsory_)
     ```javascript
     self._from_address = "youremail@gmail.com"
     self._email_subject = "Automated email with Python"